 Most running injuries are not caused by running.
 They are caused by running on a body that has lost mobility in the hips, ankles, and thoracic spine.
-The good news is that ten to fifteen minutes of targeted mobility work, three or four times a week, dramatically reduces injury risk and often improves pace as a side effect.
+The good news is that ten to fifteen minutes of targeted mobility work, three or four times a week, dramatically reduces risk of injury and often improves pace as a side effect.
 Here are the best mobility apps for runners in 2026 and where ooddle fits.

 What Makes a Great Mobility App

 - Runner-specific routines.
 Hips, glutes, ankles, calves, thoracic spine.
+Generic stretching is not enough.
+Runners have specific tightness patterns that need specific work.

 - Short sessions.
 Ten to fifteen minutes is the sweet spot.
+Anything longer gets skipped on busy days.
+Anything shorter is rarely deep enough.

 - Progressive structure.
 Beginner to advanced, not random.
+The body adapts when load is progressive.
+Random stretching plateaus quickly.

 - Video-led, not just diagrams.
 Form matters in mobility work.
+Static diagrams cannot show the small adjustments that make a position effective.

 - Pre-run and post-run options.
 Different routines for different windows.
+Pre-run mobility is dynamic.
+Post-run is restorative.
+Mixing them up undercuts both.

 Top Picks